SPARX Group

 SPARX Group is a group of companies led by SPARX Group Co., Ltd as a holding company and is active in the investment and real estate business.

 Background

-SPARX Asset Management Co., Ltd was established on July 1, 1989.
+SPARX Asset Management Co., Ltd was established on 1 July 1989.

-On December 1, 2001, it listed on the JASDAQ.
+On 2 December 2001, it listed on the JASDAQ.

-In October 1, 2006, SPARX Asset Management Co., Ltd changed its name to SPARX Group Co., Ltd.
+On 1 October 2006, SPARX Asset Management Co., Ltd changed its name to SPARX Group Co., Ltd.

 Apart from the holding company, the group consists of: